FalcoGer/proxy/README.md

 The main features include:

 - An easily extensible command line interface with history and auto-complete to do anything you want.
 - Live update of your package parser and command line commands without the need to restart the application or reconnect the client.
-Your module is automatically reloaded when it has changed and even load entirely new parsers from files on the fly.
+Your module is automatically reloaded when it has changed.
+You can even load entirely new parsers from files on the fly.
 - Display and decode packets based on your code to show them in a human readable format.
 - Built in hexdump with configurable colors.
 - Drop, forward, alter or inject packets based on your code, either with a custom command, or triggered when a packet arrives and matching your filter or even in a custom thread for more complex scenarios.